eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: Officers not spawning with any equipment in the Training mission
 - Fixed SEF bug: Briefcase on Mt.
 Threshold Research Center sometimes falling through the floor
 - Fixed SEF bug: Adam Moretti (Meat Barn enemy) appears as "Simon Gowan" in the subtitles
+- Fixed SEF bug: Suspects or civilians who had become incapacitated, reported, and then died later counted towards the "Failed to report downed Civilian/Suspect" penalty.
 - Fixed TSS bug: M249 SAW, P90 and TEC-9 making the same sound effect as the MP5 when heard in third person.
 - Fixed TSS bug: Night vision goggles alerting AIs.
 The idle hum sound effect can alert AIs from around corners etc
 - Fixed TSS bug: Explosion effects (from gas cans, nitrogen cans etc) not alerting AIs